Irish pub guide

 4919 W. North Ave., (414) 871-5050

 This family business is best for cold beer and pub food on the northwest side.
 In addition to all the expected pub options, McBob's serves food seven days a week.
-Visit for breakfast every day of the week beginning at 8 a.m. and sample a McGinnity, Campbell Scramble or McRoberts Plaid.
+Visit for breakfast Friday through Monday, beginning at 8 a.m., and sample a McGinnity, Campbell Scramble or McRoberts Plaid.

 McGillycuddy's is more Water Street than Irish, but it's still a good time.
 They have both Guinness, Harp, Bass and Smithwick's on tap, as well as several Irish bottled beers.
 The menu is large and varied (the wings are especially notable) and c'mon – they have something called a "Whiskey Club."
 What's not to love?